 Considering aluminum vs stainless steel cookware, but not sure which to pick?
 No worries, I’ve got you covered!

-We get this question weekly, “Is stainless steel or aluminum cookware better?”
+We get this question weekly, “Is stainless steel or aluminum cookware better for cooking?”

 Followed by, is it safe to cook in aluminum pots?
 How about stainless steel?
 What are the health risks, if any?